 Healthcare has really benefitted from barcode technology.
 The next time you pay a visit to the doctor, be aware of just how much information is processed in this way, from when you first step into the hospital to when you pick up your prescription.

 Perhaps the industry most synonymous with barcodes, retail has been using this technology to streamline their operations for decades.
 Go into any shop or supermarket and you will find a barcode on almost every single product available to buy.
 Barcodes have been used in this way to make the buying of goods quicker and more efficient.
 Most supermarkets have self-service checkouts for people to scan their own products without assistance, and some have even introduced hand-held scanners for shoppers to use as they shop to track what they’re spending.

 But it’s not just the consumer buying process in retail which has utilised barcode technology.
-Inventory control in warehouses where products are stored use barcodes to manage their stock.
+Inventory control in warehouses where products are stored use barcodes to manage their stock by using warehouse scanning systems.
 The stock is labelled with a barcode to indicate its contents and where the shipment is heading to.
 When received, barcodes can then be scanned to update computers with completed orders.
 Barcodes also assist in streamlining the dispatching process to ensure that shops get the correct shipments.

 Because barcodes are used to record sales in retail, this data can then be used for marketing purposes.
 Manufacturers can record purchasing trends for products by easily assessing what products are selling well.
 But more prominent in the world of marketing, companies have been utilising QR codes to connect with their consumers through innovative marketing strategies.